 Environmental Risk Assessment

-Environmental Risk Assessments or “Phase Ones” conform to the scope of the American Standards and Testing Materials (ASTM) Practice of 1527 as revised November 2006.
+Environmental Risk Assessments or “Phase I’s” conform to the scope of the American Standards and Testing Materials (ASTM) Practice of 1527-13.
 Our assessments utilize records search and on-site investigation to determine potential environmental risk.

 Botanical and Biological Assessment and Inventory

 Botanical and biological studies range from general community assessment to species specific inventories and mapping.
-This information is used in a wide array of applications from base-line habit studies to National Environmental Policy Act (NEPA) documentation.
+This information is used in a wide array of applications from base-line habit studies, tree inventories, Floristic Quality Index (FQI’s) to National Environmental Policy Act (NEPA) documentation.

 Rare Threatened and Endangered Species Assessment and Survey

 Rare Threatened and Endangered Species Assessments include critical habitat screening, habitat evaluation and modeling to determine the likely presence or opportunity for Rare Threatened and Endangered Species.
 Species specific survey are performed in conjunction with State and Federal Endangered Species Act (ESA) requirements.